Information by country

-* The data presented here only represents a summary data available.
-For more detail, or to change the format of the data, please visit the Main AQUASTAT Country database.
+* The data presented here represents a summary of data available.
+For more detail, or to change the layout, go to the AQUASTAT main database.

 Water resources assessment methodology

-AQUASTAT collects statistics on water resources and data on water resources obtained from national sources are systematically reviewed to ensure consistency in definitions and between countries sharing the same river basin.
+AQUASTAT collects statistics on water resources.
+Data on water resources obtained from national sources are systematically reviewed to ensure consistency in definitions and between countries sharing the same river basin.
 A methodology has been developed and rules have been established to compute the different elements of a country's water resources.
 The methodology is described in the article Key Water Resources Statistics in AQUASTAT.
-The calculation rules are provided in the country "Water Resources Sheets", which can be accessed through the first drop-down menu above.
+The calculation rules are provided in the country "Water resources sheets", which can be accessed through the first drop-down menu above.